-If you’re looking for hotel alternatives in Kensington, a serviced apartment offers privacy, a fully equipped kitchen and more space.
-Kensington is a well known and affluent part of the western area of Central London.
+If you’re looking for hotel alternatives in Kensington, a serviced apartment offers privacy, a fully equipped kitchen, and more space.
+Kensington is a well-known and affluent part of the western area of Central London.
 It is within the Royal Borough of Kensington and Chelsea.

 Kensington High Street is the main commercial area with its range of retailers.
-Other well-known places within the area include Kensington Gardens, the Royal Albert Hall and Imperial College London.
+Other well-known places within the area include Kensington Gardens, the Royal Albert Hall, and Imperial College London.
 Kensington is also renowned as being the home of the embassies of several countries.

-Whatever the reason for wanting to stay in this area of London, TheSqua.re has some of the best luxury Kensington serviced apartments that are fully furnished and available for long stay or short stays.
+Whatever the reason for wanting to stay in this area of London, TheSqua.re has some of the best luxury Kensington serviced apartments that are fully furnished and available for a long stay or short stays.

 An added bonus in using TheSqua.re website, is that these corporate apartments are also easy to find and book.